cf-tme/connect_2022_labs/lab4.md

 ![docker-prompt](./screencaps/docker-screencap.png)

-Once Compelte you should see this window - indicating successfull deploymen
+Once complete you should see this window - indicating successful deployment

 ![docker-prompt](./screencaps/docker-success.png)

+Now you should be able to run the version command below to see the version installed and confirm the service is running properly.

 ``` sh
 docker --version